Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 ```

 The language does not have an official specification, so some details may
-differ by the implementation, like the length of the array, or what the maximum
+vary from implementation to implementation, like the length of the array, or what the maximum
-value of a memory cell is, and what happen on overflow.
+value of a memory cell is, and what happens on overflow.

 I will follow [the original implementation][orig] here, where the array has a
 length of 30,000 cells, each cell is 1 byte in size, and the value does a
 two-complement wrapping on overflow.
 But my implementation will diverge on
-stdin EOF behavior, and the pointer will wrap around when goes out of bound.
+stdin EOF behavior and the pointer will wrap around when it goes out of bounds.

 [orig]: http://aminet.net/package/dev/lang/brainfuck-2

 # Part 1: a basic interpreter

-The easiest form of implementing a programming language, is to write an
+The easiest form of implementing a programming language is to write an
 interpreter for it.
 For normal languages, this can be done, for example, by
 reading the source code from a file, parsing it in an abstract syntax tree, and
 walking through that tree, executing each of its instructions.

 But for brainfuck, we do not need to do any actual parsing, and if we allow
-brackets to not have a match, any input file will be a valid brainfuck code.
+brackets to not have a match, any input file will be valid brainfuck code.
 This means that we can execute the brainfuck code directly from the source
 file.